Heather Ingman: Journalism

 Ingman wrote a number of "Englishwoman's Diary" columns for the Irish Times in the early 2000s, and then and later wrote literary articles and reviews for the paper.

 Personal life

-Ingman is married to Ferdinand von Prondzynski, second President of Dublin City University and then Principal of Robert Gordon University.
+Ingman is married to Ferdinand von Prondzynski, second president of Dublin City University and then Principal of Robert Gordon University.
 She has lived in the UK, Ireland, France and Ecuador.
 While working at the Universities of Hull and York, part-time, she lived in Yorkshire, then between Dublin (where a house on the DCU campus was part of von Prondzynski's contract) and Westmeath (the family lived partly at, and later took over, Knockdrin Castle outside Mullingar, Co.
 Westmeath, from von Prondzynski's family).
 Knockdrin Castle and its estate were placed on the market in 2017.
-As of 2018, Ingman lives and works between Dublin and Aberdeen.
+As of 2025, Ingman lives and works in rural Aberdeenshire.

-Ingman and von Prondzynski have two sons, the elder (born 1989) adopted from Educador, the younger born in 1991 in the United Kingdom, educated at the University of Buckingham and now working as a copywriter for the Conservative Party.
+Ingman and von Prondzynski have two sons, the elder (born 1989) adopted from Ecuador, the younger born in 1991 in the United Kingdom, educated at the University of Buckingham and now working as a copywriter.